 Consulting a Denver resisting arrest attorney is essential when a police involved crime comes about.
 Experience and strategy matter a great deal and our skilled criminal lawyers consistently achieve favorable results for our clients.
 Perhaps you were acting in self-defense or defense of another.
 Or maybe police were using excessive force.
 Contact our office today for a free consultation.
 We will carefully analyze your unique case and suggest next steps in your defense.
 We are determined to see your case through the finish line and strive for the best possible outcome for you and your family.

 If you or someone you know is facing an allegation of resisting arrest, the time to act is now.
-Contact the prepared defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the prepared defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by AJ Colores